by Tracy McQuarrie – Founder and chief poop scooper of DogtownSA

 These misunderstood dogs are a very small portion of our sanctuary, with the majority of the dogs in our care being highly adoptable and just waiting for that pawfect family to come along.
 My worry and my reason for my reality bites comment is, even these highly adoptable dogs are struggling to find homes and the calls of highly adoptable dogs being dumped are out of control, at all shelters around the country.
 Times are hard, people are struggling financially, people are fleeing our country to other shores and dumping their dogs like their furniture its the first time in 9 years I’ve wondered if our special sanctuary needs to make a shift to save more lives instead of a few.
 Even as I type this I feel ill and disappointed in myself for even thinking of it.
 It was the very reason Dogtown started and here I am re-thinking our entire sense of being.
 We are the only true behaviour rehabilitation sanctuary in our country, surely this is needed and surely every dog if it has a quality of life deserves a chance to live.
 It all relies on whether more people will support us to continue our work.
 The question is do enough people believe in our vision ?

 I’ve always thought there are so many rescue groups out there, they can help home the, moving overseas, got divorced, moving into a smaller property dogs.
 But the truth of the matter is there are so many of these dogs being dumped they cant handle all this huge influx of perfectly adoptable dogs.
 So, here is the thought that’s killing my soul.
-I cant believe I’m even going to say this, but should we be saving more adoptable dogs, that have a chance of a home and letting the dogs that have a slim chance of being adopted, rather be euthanaised (a part of me died right there, actually writing this) or should we continue to save those misunderstood dogs as per our vision and dream for every dog to have a chance.
+I cant believe I’m even going to say this, but should we be saving more adoptable dogs, that have a chance of a home and turn away the dogs that have a slim chance of being adopted which then leaves them with the only other option of being euthanized (a part of me died right there, actually writing this) or should we continue to save those misunderstood dogs as per our vision and dream for every dog to have a chance.
 The reason I’m reluctantly asking this is, our kind of shelter takes alot of well educated, hard working behaviourists and trainers working every day to make our dogs lives better.
 It takes large gardens for each dog to live in so they have lots of space to play and run even in their daily enclosure.
 The truth of the matter is the struggle is real, we struggle to raise money to cover the costs needed each month to run this level of expertise and care.
 Our vet and food bills are huge each month but we never refuse treatment needed for the dogs in our care.
 Once we have taken them into Dogtown they will receive the best care no matter what.
 We’re really stuck at the moment.
 Every day more dogs need to come in and less dogs are finding homes, something has to give.
 We either have to sadly turn more dogs away that need our help or look to expand.
 But to expand we need even more monthly commitments of financial support.

 Email me email@example.com and let me know your thoughts.